florianaB/MachineLearning-Project/README.md

 In this project we will be using Unsupervised Learning techniques.
 We plan on using Clustering but during our work we might use Association if we find it fit for our project.

 ### Algorithms to be used
-We intend to use K-means algorithm for clustering
+We intend to use K-means algorithm (K-Modes) for clustering along with ither algorithms and compare the output of each.

 #### Evaluate Accuracy
 Algorithms: V-Measure, Silhouette Coefficient, Calinski-Harabasz Index